 Survey-led industrial roof coatings in Winchester

-The industrial buildings that matter around Winchester mostly sit on business parks and trading estates at the city fringe and along the M3 corridor: steel-framed units with profiled metal roofs, built across the last four decades and now showing predictable signs of age.
-If you hold the facilities or estates brief for one of them, the choice in front of you is usually coating, ongoing patch repair or full replacement.
-National Coating Specialists is an exterior coating contractor based in the South East and working across England, and Winchester sits firmly in our home territory.
-Everything we recommend starts with a walked survey, because the right answer differs from roof to roof, and sometimes from one slope to another on the same building.
+The industrial buildings around Winchester we get called out to usually sit on those business parks and trading estates just off the M3.
+They’re typically steel-framed units with profiled metal roofs, put up over the last four decades.
+And now, they’re showing their age.
+If you’re running the facilities or estates for one of them, you’re usually looking at three choices: coating the roof, patching it up again, or biting the bullet and replacing it.
+We’re National Coating Specialists, an exterior coating contractor based in the South East, and Winchester is right in our patch.
+Every recommendation we make starts with us walking the roof.
+The right answer changes from one roof to another, and often from one slope to another on the same building.

 Cut-edge corrosion: the usual suspect on profiled steel

-Pull the leak history of almost any twenty-five-year-old metal-roofed unit and the underlying cause is usually the same.
-Profiled sheets are cut to length when the building goes up, exposing raw steel at every lap and eaves edge.
-The factory coating gradually peels back from those edges as corrosion undercuts it, lap sealant dries and fails, and fixing heads rust.
+Dig into the leak history of almost any twenty-five-year-old metal-roofed unit, and the problem is nearly always the same.
+Those profiled sheets are cut to size when the building goes up, leaving raw steel exposed at every lap and eaves edge.
+Over time, the factory coating starts to peel back as corrosion creeps underneath, the lap sealant dries out and fails, and the fixing heads rust.
 None of this means the roof is finished.
-At the treatable stage, edges are prepared and sealed, fixings are treated or replaced, and a full coating system restores a continuous weatherproof surface across the sheets.
-The point of the survey is to establish, on evidence, which stage your roof has reached, because the difference between treatable corrosion and perforation is the difference between a coating budget and a replacement budget.
+If we catch it early enough, we prepare and seal the edges, treat or replace the fixings, and then a full coating system restores a continuous weatherproof surface across the sheets.
+The point of our survey is to see exactly what stage your roof has reached.
+Because the difference between corrosion we can treat and full-blown perforation is the difference between a coating budget and a replacement budget.

 Built around a working site

-Distribution and light-industrial units near Winchester rarely have the luxury of pausing.
-The work we do is external, which removes most of the disruption risk on its own, and the rest is dealt with in planning:
+Distribution and light-industrial units around Winchester can rarely afford to stop.
+The work we do is external, which takes care of most of the disruption on its own, and we plan for the rest:

-- Phasing the roof in sections so loading bays and yard circulation stay open
+- We phase the roof in sections, so your loading bays and yard circulation stay open.

-- No requirement for internal access for the coating works themselves
+- No need for us to get inside for the coating work itself.

-- Rooflight and fragile-surface protection managed from roof level
+- Rooflight and fragile-surface protection managed directly from the roof.

-- Noisy preparation scheduled around your shift pattern, with weekend options
+- Noisy prep work scheduled around your shift patterns, with weekend options if you need them.

-- A named contact and plain progress updates for your facilities team
+- A single point of contact and straight-talking progress updates for your facilities team.

 The cases where we advise against coating

-A coating cannot rescue a roof that has structurally failed, and we will not pretend otherwise.
-Perforated sheets across large areas, corrosion eating from the underside, soaked insulation, or a building earmarked for redevelopment within a few years all argue against coating, and the report will say so.
-So does a leak history that turns out, on inspection, to come from gutters and rooflights rather than the sheets: in that case the proportionate answer is targeted repair at a fraction of the cost of a roof-wide system.
-Much of the value of a survey lies in the jobs it talks you out of.
-A specification written before anyone has walked the roof is a sales document, not an engineering one, and we do not produce those.
+A coating can’t save a roof that’s structurally failed.
+We won’t pretend otherwise.
+If you’ve got large areas of perforated sheets, corrosion eating away from the underside, soaked insulation, or if the building’s due for redevelopment in a few years, then coating is the wrong call.
+Our report will say so.
+The same goes if the leak history, once we inspect it, turns out to be from the gutters and rooflights, not the sheets themselves.
+In that case, the sensible answer is targeted repair, which costs a fraction of a full roof system.
+A lot of the value in our survey comes from the jobs we talk you out of.
+A specification written before anyone has actually walked the roof is a sales pitch, not an engineering document.
+We don’t do those.

 Next steps for estates teams

-If an industrial roof on your maintenance plan is overdue a proper assessment, the useful first move is evidence.
-Send us the site address, the roof’s approximate age if you know it and any leak records, and we will survey it, photograph the detail and report back with a clear recommendation: coat, repair, replace or simply monitor.
-The report is written for the person who has to justify the budget internally, not for the contractor who wants the work, and it stands on its own whether or not we carry out anything that follows.
+If an industrial roof on your maintenance plan in Winchester is due a proper look, the best first step is getting the evidence.
+Send us the site address, the roof’s approximate age if you know it, and any leak records.
+We’ll survey it, photograph the detail, and report back with a clear recommendation: coat, repair, replace, or just keep an eye on it.
+That report is written for the person who has to justify the budget internally, not for the contractor who wants the work.
+It stands on its own, whether or not we do any of the follow-up work.